 In 2016, we donated the proceeds to the Hopkinton (MA) Arts Center.
 In 2017 and 2018, our beneficiary was The School of Choice / L’Ecole de Choix, and it will be again in 2020.
 This is a high quality elementary school in Haiti providing leadership development education to children in extreme conditions of poverty.
 This is an appropriate recipient not only because it is a school in a poor country for students who can’t afford to attend otherwise, but Laura Hartman, the current Executive Director and one of the school’s founders, is a well-known business ethics expert.

 We encourage students participating in the biathlon to ask friends and family to donate to our beneficiary as a show of support for the team’s efforts.

 Divisions and Awards

 Tourist division.
-Teams may also qualify for a “tourist” division of the biathlon by covering at least 8,000 steps between Wednesday evening and Friday noon.
-(We’ll lend you a pedometer.)
+Teams may also qualify for a “tourist” division of the biathlon by covering at least 8,000 steps throughout the competition.
 This is the equivalent of 4 miles and can be easily accomplished by sightseeing in Boston.
 At least two team members must participate.
 In order to encourage maximum participation, the team score in this division will be determined by a total number of steps of the members of the team who participate multiplied by the percentage of people on the team who participated.
 Teams will then be ranked to give us a tourist team score.
 This will be combined with the presentation score for a “tourist biathlon score.”
 Teams that have some members participate in the run/walk and others who tourist will be put in the Tourist Division.
 Runners/joggers/walkers on mixed teams will be assigned 8,000 steps in the biathlon competition.
 Members of the top tourist division team will receive awards.

 4-mile Run Awards